- UK Commonwealth Ph.D. Scholarships Coverage

 - A complete set of higher education academic records and qualifications – Certified translations of the same in English have to be provided if they are in some other language.
 These documents to have to be uploaded to the online application system

 - At least two Letters of Reference – The Letters of References have to be submitted by the referees themselves to the online application system after they receive an email request to do the same.

 - A supporting letter from an aspirant’s proposed supervisor from any one of the universities/institutions in the UK that the aspirant mentions on his/her application – This letter should be submitted by the proposed supervisor directly onto the online system for which the supervisor will receive a request by email.

 Documentations for the online application cannot be submitted by nominating organizations or through any other means except through the online application system.
 File size for each document to be uploaded should not exceed 5MB while the acceptable formats are PDF, .docx, .doc, .jpg, .odt, .jpeg.
 Any other formats will not be accepted.

 UK Commonwealth Ph.D.
 Scholarships Result Announcement

 Every year a few chosen nominating organizations are requested to submit nominations for the UK Commonwealth Ph.D.
 Scholarships (for low and middle-income countries).
 Each organization can only submit a specified number of such nominations.
-The cut-off date for nominating organizations to submit their nominations has been set at the 25th of January 2019.
+The cut-off date for nominating organizations to submit their nominations will be at the 25th of January 2020.